 But there's a third option that can guarantee a steady revenue stream, and in most cases, generate more revenue than merchandise or advertising: Patreon!

 Patreon Tips for Podcasters

-Launching a Patreon for a podcast is easy and smart.
-Advertising and merchandise isn't guaranteed revenue over the long run, whereas with Patreon, you'll have a steady stream of the same income every month.
+Launching a Patreon for a podcast is a very smart move.
+Advertising and merchandise isn't guaranteed revenue over the long run, whereas with Patreon, you'll have a steady stream of steady income every month.

-In exchange for supporting you for anywhere between $1 - $10 per month, you can give listeners bonus audio, a physical item, early access to episodes, and a whole lot more.
+In exchange for financially supporting you on a monthly basis, you can give listeners bonus audio, a physical item, early access to episodes, and a whole lot more.

 Or, you can combine all three revenue channels!
 In addition to making money off of advertising, you can also start a Patreon to double, triple, or perhaps quadruple your income.
 Feel guilty about making your Patrons listen to ads?
 Use Patreon's RSS Feed feature to give your Patrons ad-free versions of the show!

 For two of my podcasts I have sold merchandise, advertising (through Audioboom), and run Patreons.
 If you're looking for help launching a Patreon for a podcast, I am the perfect person to help you.
 Check out my Patreon online course for everything you need!